shader-slang/spec/proposals/000-cooperative-matrix-2.md

 Finally, the `setClampValue` function configures the clamping behavior using the `CoopMatClampMode` enumeration, which determines how out-of-bound accesses are handled.

-### Generic arguments for CoopMatTensorView
+### Generic arguments for TensorView

-As explained earlier, CoopMatTensorView takes (N + 2) number of generic arguments where N is a value used as the first generic argument.
+As explained earlier, TensorView takes (N + 2) number of generic arguments where N is a value used as the first generic argument.
 We could make use of variadic generic value if Slang supports it, but it will be still difficult to define the relationship between a value to the number of generic arguments.

 To achieve the same syntax as GLSL does, we will use `extension` feature with a fixed number of maximum dimension value.
-CoopMatTensorView will be declared with a fixed number of generic argument.
+TensorView will be declared with a fixed number of generic argument.
 The unwanted arguments will have a default value.

 ```
 __generic<